 In low carbon energy we plan to build capability and scale with capital discipline and a returns focus.
-Supported by our plans to increase capital expenditure, our low carbon growth strategy spans three focus areas and our new disclosures will help track progress towards our strategic objectives.
+Supported by our plans to increase capital expenditure, our low carbon growth strategy spans three focus areas and our new disclosures help track progress towards our strategic objectives.

 Driven largely by solar and offshore wind we target 20GW (bp net) of renewable capacity developed to FID by 2025 with an aim of 50GW by 2030, with average returns of at least 8-10%.

-Our quarterly disclosures will track progress toward delivery of this volume target and provide transparency of returns relative to our hurdle rate.
+Our quarterly disclosures track progress toward delivery of this volume target and provide transparency of returns relative to our hurdle rate.

 Our pipeline will define the portfolio of projects actively progressed by bp or our partners.
 And our project hopper will define the scale of initial stage options that we are assessing.
 As we mature opportunities we will focus on value over volume.

 We intend to double our bioenergy production in the five years to 2025, reaching output of 50kb/d net to bp.

 Reflecting our established bioenergy business this production metric includes equivalent ethanol production, bp bunge bioenergia power co-generation for grid export, biogas and refining co-processing2 and standalone hydrogenated vegetable oil.

 We plan to build positions in green and blue hydrogen with the intention of capturing a 10% share of clean hydrogen in core markets by 2030.

 We have already established a platform for growth through our involvement in the Net Zero Teesside CCUS consortium and the renewable hydrogen project at the Lingen refinery in Germany.
 Given the early stage of this market and our business we will not be providing specific performance metrics in the near term but, as with the rest of our low carbon portfolio, we will evolve the operational and financial disclosures consistent with the maturity of the business.